hornster02/hornster02/README.md

 -is it possible that 7z doesn't support NTFS file system and can't archive more complex data that contains various security and symbolic links?
 How to achieve archiving the link and not the data it references and thus not break the data structure, among other things?
 Is there a special parameter for this in the deep web? 🤦

--so what's left of 7-Zip?
-Overall better compression and, most importantly, FAR wider format support (often read-only, but that's no small thing at all).
+-7-Zip has overall better compression (but worse than ***PeaZip***) and, most importantly, FAR wider format support (often read-only, but that's no small thing at all).
 Being free in this form is probably a necessity...

 ***🟦 WizTree*** - disk space analysis